 A fat, bearded young man started up out of a sound sleep, staring about him wildly.
-He took one look at DeCade, gave a shriek of terror, and burrowed back into the bedclothes, plastering himself against the headboard, trembling and staring at them with wide, dull eyes.
-His nightshirt was silk, heavily embroidered-and stained with food.
-There was a golden coronet on bis head.
-DeCade's mouth drew up in contempt "Is this a King?"
+He took one look at DeCade, gave a shriek of terror, and burrowed back into the bedclothes, plastering himself against the headboard, trembling- and staring at them with wide, dull eyes.
+His nightshirt was silk, heavily embroidered- and stained with food.
+There was a golden coronet on his head.

+DeCade's mouth drew up in contempt.
+"Is this a King?"

 The hair was long, black, and straggling; the beard was sparse and scrubby.
 The creature pressed back against the headboard, mewling in terror, clawing at the bedclothes.

-DeCade doffed his cap in sarcastic respect "Well met, your Majesty....
+DeCade doffed his cap in sarcastic respect.
+"Well met, your Majesty ...
 Have you nothing to say?"

 "You know he doesn't," Dirk said gently.
 "Look at his eyes."

 The eyes were huge, wide, dull-and empty.
 Spittle glistened on the thick lips and dripped down into the beard.

 DeCade nodded, with heavy irony.
 "Yes, I know.
 The churls are not alone in inbreeding."
 "He is always spoken of but never seen," Dirk said slowly.

-"Snail wonder.
+"Small wonder.
 Would you display an idiot for your King?"

 Dirk shook his head.
 "But who's been governing the kingdom?"

 "I have."

 Dirk whipped around, his laser drawn.
 DeCade turned more slowly, with a sardonic smile.

 A tapestry swung aside, and Lord Core stepped out into the room, laser in his hand.
 He bowed his head in mock greeting, a vindictive smile on his lips.
 "Welcome, Lords of the Torn Smocks.
 It seems I have anticipated you."

 DeCade seemed almost amused.
 "You have; but then, it took no great deal of thought to know we would seek the King first."

-The frowned, nettled.
-"Nor did it take any great thinking to realize who led the state of the st "Indeed?"
+Core frowned, nettled.
+"Nor did it take any great thinking to realize who led these rebels.
+But if you were able to guess I would be here to meet you, you were quite foolish to walk into ,my arms."

+"Indeed?"
 DeCade raised his eyebrows politely, glancing at the outlaws behind him.
 "May I inquire as to who has walked into whose trap?"

 Core smiled and gestured.
 All around the room, tapestries parted, and fifty armed Lords stepped through, swords in one hand, pistols in the other.